paultopia/murdersky/index.md

 garbage.* Some people have wool allergies.
 If that’s you, poly fleece is still better than acrylic for most things.
 Acrylic is horrible.

+The other main problem with woolen-type things is static electricity.
+I can't help you there, I've never managed to figure out how to not shock myself whenever I do something simple like touch the fridge.
+I've also never taken a physics class, which doesn't help.
+Engineers, some help here?

 ### Jackets

 This is the most important piece.
 You need a heavy down-lined jacket with a hood.
 These are expensive, but worth every penny.

-I own two L.L.
-Bean jackets.
-The first, which seems to not currently be on sale except in inferior versions, is the [Windstopper](http://www.slate.com/articles/life/fashion/2014/01/l_l_bean_windstopper_the_winter_coat_you_need_to_survive_an_ungodly_cold.html), stuffed with 700-fill goose down.
+L.L.
+Bean jackets is a pretty good option, they tend to make very warm coats for a reasonable price.
+I've owned two at various points, the first, which seems to not currently be on sale except in inferior versions, is the [Windstopper](http://www.slate.com/articles/life/fashion/2014/01/l_l_bean_windstopper_the_winter_coat_you_need_to_survive_an_ungodly_cold.html), stuffed with 700-fill goose down.
 The second, which is still on sale, is